-“Some years ago, Agile became the mainstream approach to software and systems development and in those fields it’s now used more than any other approach.
-Increasingly, businesses recognise the benefits of adopting Agile methods in many different parts of the enterprise but struggle to understand how to enable it, implement it and ensure robust governance.
-The Agile Business Consortium has evolved to address those challenges and, particularly, to develop the Agile Business Change Framework – a new framework that will enable businesses and organisations to take an Agile approach wherever in the enterprise it’s needed and on whatever scale it’s needed.”
+“Some years ago, Agile became the mainstream approach to software and systems development and in those fields, it’s now used more than any other approach.
+Increasingly, businesses recognise the benefits of adopting Agile methods in many different parts of the enterprise but struggle to understand how to enable it, implement it, and ensure robust governance.
+The Agile Business Consortium has evolved to address those challenges and, particularly, to develop the Agile Business Change Framework – a new framework that will enable businesses and organizations to take an Agile approach wherever in the enterprise it’s needed and on whatever scale it’s needed.”

 The evolution, per Hensen’s quote, came after more than 20 years of championing Agile in IT, including but not limited to the introduction of such products as Agile Project Management (Agile PM), Agile Business Analysis (AgileBA), and Agile Programme Management (Agile PgM).
 The update was, among other things, a symbolic representation of what they stood for: agility.
 The ability to move quickly and adapt during changing times.

-Longtime partner of the ABC, and the DSDM Consortium before it, Michael C. Cooch of PricewaterhouseCoopers (PwC), had this to say about the change: “At the heart of many of the most successful businesses is a simple concept – ‘agility’.
+A longtime partner of the ABC, and the DSDM Consortium before it, Michael C. Cooch of PricewaterhouseCoopers (PwC), had this to say about the change: “At the heart of many of the most successful businesses is a simple concept – ‘agility’.
 Maintaining competitive advantage now and in the future requires businesses to re-think the way they operate.”

 So other than the name, what changed?